top of page

 Master's Student

-Tiffany Poydras is a master's student in Agronomy and Soil Science program at Kansas State University.
-She received her bachelor's in Agriculture from Southern University A &M College, an HBCU in her hometown, Baton rouge Louisiana.
-Her current research focuses on investigating the effect precipitation, land use, and soil depth has on soil health and carbon stocks.
+Muazzama Mushtaq is a master’s student in the Agronomy and Soil Science program at Kansas State University.
+She received her bachelor’s degree in forestry from Sher-e-Kashmir University of Agricultural Sciences and Technology, India.
+Her research focuses on assessing soil biological characteristics and soil carbon and nitrogen storage from a long-term (34-year) experiment.

 PRISCILA MARCHIORO